JWShaw/two-phase-commit/README.md

 The processes in the simulated distributed system run on their own threads and communicate with one another solely through message-passing.
 The system is visualized as an undirected, connected graph.

+My presentation video for the project can be found [here](https://youtu.be/wIVPOuC_uBA).

 ### Running/Compiling

 A `.jar` file is included and should be used to test the program.
 An ant build script (`build.xml`) is also included.